• Home

 In my opinion, they have it wrong: bankruptcy is the big gun in getting out of a financial mess.

 But it shouldn’t be the last thing you try to get financially healthy.
-You shouldn’t mess around with lesser solutions if they don’t fit.
+You shouldn’t mess around with lesser solutions if those solutions don’t do the job.
 Some situations call for the big gun on the spot.

 3 situations call for bankruptcy